eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + Knowledge of Internet protocols (e.g., TCP/IP, BGP, OSPF, TACACS, IPSEC, SNMP, SYSLOG)
 + Understanding of standard networking protocols and components such as: TCP/IP, HTTP, DNS, ICMP, the OSI Model, Subnetting, and Load Balancing
 + Knowledge of routing protocols such as BGP and OSPF
 + skill set:
+	- NVIDIA Research is seeking extraordinary networking innovators to join our NVResearch team.
+In this role, you will contribute to the development of future high-performance and embedded computing systems.
+You will need a great background of research excellence in building systems and a deep understanding and broad perspective across the fields of computer architecture and communication systems for distributed computation.
+NVIDIA has pioneered programmable GPUs and the CUDA language, and this visionary Research team will take those technologies to the next level with its creative ideas and new inventions.
+This position offers you the opportunity to have a real impact while working with some of the most creative and forward-thinking people in the world who are here at this dynamic, technology-focused company.
+	- This role requires the person to conduct creative and innovative research in networking and associated technologies.
+Positive impact to NVIDIA’s business is the key measure of success.
+This requires:
+	- Working with product teams and other financial sponsors to identify areas that could benefit from research
+	- Creating and inventing novel solutions to solve those problems
+	- Communicating those results internally through documentation and presentations
+	- Identifying patentable ideas and filing ISFs
+	- Publishing key research results to ensure NVIDIA maintains a right to use and contributes to the NVIDIA research brand.
+	- Much of NVIDIA’s networking research is funded by external sources (e.g. DOE, DoD).
+You are expected to work towards the contractual obligations, including the work areas, and assist in preparing deliverables such as reports and presentations.
+	- Ph.D. in CE/CS/EE plus publications history and excellent accomplishments in research or equivalent experience.
+2+ years of relevant postgrad research work.
+	- Strong background in computer architecture, networking, VLSI, circuits, parallel processing, high-performance computing, and/or mobile computing
+	- Demonstrated ability to innovate and implement
+	- Experience with experimental computer architecture development and evaluation
+	- Experience with C, C++, and scripting languages
+	- Deep understanding of technology and passionate about what you do
++ skill set:
 	- BLAH.
 + skill set: